appleinautumn/atm-simulation/README.md

-# ATM simulation microservice
+# ATM Simulation Microservice

-This is a Command Line Interface (CLI) program to simulate an interaction of an ATM with a retail bank.
+This is a Command Line Interface (CLI) program to simulate an interaction of an ATM with a user.

 ## Requirements